The following Corporate practice note provides comprehensive and up to date legal information covering:

 References to shares in the CA 2006 also include stock, unless there is a distinction made between shares and stock.
 Stock is the aggregate of any number of fully paid shares, which can be held without any regard to the original nominal amount of the shares.
 Stock can be transferred or split up into fractions, without any regard to the shares' nominal value.
 The historic reason why companies used to convert shares into stock is that, prior the Companies Act 1948, there was a requirement to give each share a distinctive number, which created administrative difficulties for companies.
 There was no equivalent requirement for stock.

 A company’s shares may no longer be converted into stock.
-However, stock created before 1 October 2009 may be reconverted into shares by way of ordinary resolution
+However, stock created before 1 October 2009 may be reconverted into shares by

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.